franzageek/wmi/README.md

 - DISKPART to prepare the disk for Windows;
 - DISM to apply the Windows image;
 - BCDBOOT to create boot files;
-- BOOTREC to check if Windows got installed successfully;
+- BOOTREC to check if Windows got successfully installed;
-- REGEDIT to create some values to install Windows properly;
+- REGEDIT to create some values to properly install Windows;
 - NET to create the user account;
 - WINDEPLOY to set up drivers & services.